HumanCellAtlas/dcp-community/rfcs/text/0000-application-monitoring-for-ga.md

 ### White-box monitoring

-In order to diagnose problems, critical application logic and infrastructure that each system depends on must be monitored.
+In order to diagnose problems, critical application logic and infrastructure that each system depends on must be monitored and logged.
 To illustrate, consider an API that depends on AWS S3 and Elasticsearch.
-If the API goes down and its logs are not informative, there is no way of telling what infrastructure component failed unless there is separate monitoring of each component.
+If the API goes down, there is no way of telling what infrastructure component failed unless there is separate monitoring and logging of each.

- Use [CloudWatch Metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html#Metric), [Stackdriver Metrics](https://cloud.google.com/monitoring/api/metrics), or log-based metrics ([AWS](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/CloudWatchLogsConcepts.html), [GCP](https://cloud.google.com/logging/docs/logs-based-metrics/), [Elasticsearch](http://docs.grafana.org/features/datasources/elasticsearch/)) to white-box monitor your critical application logic and infrastructure.
+ Use operational logs to `stdout`, [CloudWatch Metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html#Metric), [Stackdriver Metrics](https://cloud.google.com/monitoring/api/metrics), or log-based metrics ([AWS](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/CloudWatchLogsConcepts.html), [GCP](https://cloud.google.com/logging/docs/logs-based-metrics/), [Elasticsearch](http://docs.grafana.org/features/datasources/elasticsearch/)) to white-box monitor your critical application logic and infrastructure.

- If you do not know what to monitor in your application, review the [four golden signals](https://landing.google.com/sre/sre-book/chapters/monitoring-distributed-systems/#xref_monitoring_golden-signals).
+ If you do not know what metrics to monitor for your application, review the [four golden signals](https://landing.google.com/sre/sre-book/chapters/monitoring-distributed-systems/#xref_monitoring_golden-signals).
 Many of these metrics are provided out-of-the-box by AWS and GCP managed services.

  Your monitoring coverage should be as "[simple as possible, no simpler](https://landing.google.com/sre/sre-book/chapters/monitoring-distributed-systems/#as-simple-as-possible-no-simpler-lqskHx)" to diagnose common failure modes of your system.
 Some common examples are included below.